gabriellewee/portfolio/posts/2023-01-30-new-year-new-design.md

 ![Different photo overlay layouts for different container widths](2023-01-30-photo-overlays.png 'Different photo overlay layouts for different container widths')

 Portrait photos by default take up half the container width while landscape photos take up the entire container width, but with some photos I overrode the width to emphasize or deemphasize the post.
 If the post has enough width and height, a thumbnail of the photo shows up that when clicked, expands into a lightbox.
-If the container isn't tall enough to show a thumbnail, the text "Expand" replaces the thumbnail.
+If the container isn’t tall enough to show a thumbnail, the text “Expand” replaces the thumbnail.
 On browsers that don’t support container queries, the overlay is scrollable to view all content.

 ``` scss
 .media-container {